miratronix/rapport/README.md

 # rapport
-Rapport is a simple websocket wrapper that adds request/response functionality.
+rapport is a simple websocket wrapper that adds request/response functionality.

 ## Features
 * Callback and Promise support for requests.
 * Wraps node WS objects as well as the browser Websocket object.
 * Super small (240 lines with comments)
 * Configurable promise implementation
+* Configurable serialization functions

 ## Browser Usage
 Simply add `rapport.js` to your HTML page and start using it: